 - Repair solutions (when requested)

 For claims that require forensic engineering or analysis in a litigation setting, SBSA has expert witnesses experienced in insurance-based matters.
-Visit the Our People page to learn more about our employees and their areas of expertise that would allow you to have your claim thoroughly analyzed.

 During the numerous wind, seismic, hurricane and other natural events of the 2000 to 2016 time frame SBSA staff was on site to review, analyze and determine the causation of damages from flood, surge, wind and rain, and other associated causes of damages.